-2018 has been quite a year for businesses and consumers regarding privacy and data protection.
+2018 has been quite a year for businesses and consumers regarding privacy awareness and data protection.
 The General Data Protection Regulation (GDPR) became effective in May, the California Consumer Privacy Act passed in August, and now, CEO’s from Fortune 500 companies are calling for a federal privacy law.

 What does this mean?